ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/common_problems/no-devices-discovered.md

         CLI](../../../../System_Administration/Command_Line_Interface/How_to/troubleshooting.md).

-    2. If the reason reports authentication failure, IP Fabric was not able to login to the device.
+    2. If the reason reports authentication failure, IP Fabric was not able to log in to the device.
 Check [Device Credentials](../../../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/device_credentials.md).

     3. Check the "CLI output" file in the Action column of the